 Avoid.
 There are many many better shampoos for dry skin and seb derm sufferers out there.

-NOTE – Suave have since discontinued this shampoo and replaced it with a Dandruff Shampoo and Conditioner for Men.
+NOTE – Suave has since discontinued this shampoo and replaced it with a Dandruff Shampoo and Conditioner for Men.
 This “new” shampoo is essentially nothing but a cynical rebrand.
 It’s the same bad clumsy formulation without the shea butter or coconut extracts.
-Why it’s for men I don’t know… I’d avoid the new one one too.
+Why it’s for men I don’t know… I’d avoid the new one too.